 Teaching

-On the teaching front, I am currently designing an online course that examines philosophical questions related to consumption.
+On the teaching front, at the University of Queensland, I had the pleasure of teaching three groups of talented undergraduate students in Digital Marketing and Social Media (MKTG35060) during Semester 1, 2025.
+In Semester 2, I will be teaching two groups of undegraduate students in Consumer Behaviour (MKTG2501).
+I am also designing an online course on some of the philosophical questions raised by consumption.
 The course will address topics such as consumer autonomy, the moral limits of markets, and more.

 My CV